 And one last thing regarding features.
 Pressable hosting does include built-in caching.
 You can access the controls and purging under the Settings tab for each individual site on your account.

-Using caching plugins is generally not allowed on managed hosts like this one because of a specialty configurations between the managed cache and CDN.
+Using many of the most popular WordPress caching plugins is often not allowed on managed hosts like this one because of a specialty configurations between the managed cache and CDN.
 (This optimization is part of what you’re paying for with managed hosting.)

 The Pressable Hosting Dashboard